mwadman/mwadman.github.io/_posts/2018-12-09-OpenStack-Lab-Network-Switch-Routing.markdown

 In this (quite lengthy - sorry!) post, we've configured the routing protocols needed for our Cumulus switches to support the OpenStack network.

-In the next post, I'll start to dive into the routing configuration required on our OpenStack hosts, using FRR as well.
+In the next post, I'll start to dive into the network interface configuration required on our OpenStack hosts, before following up with the routing configuration using FRR.

 ## References: